Geethika451/CAN_PROJECT/README.md

 Initially, the vehicle operates in Forward Mode.

 The Main Node:

 1.Reads engine temperature.

 2.Displays the temperature on LCD.

 3.Monitors external switches.

 4.Generates an interrupt when an indicator switch is pressed.

 5.Sends the appropriate indicator command through CAN.

 6.The Indicator Node receives the CAN message.

 7.The corresponding indicator LED is activated.

 **Reverse Mode**

 When the mode switch is pressed, the system changes from Forward Mode to Reverse Mode.

-The Reverse Alert Node continuously reads the HC-SR05 ultrasonic sensor.
+1.The Reverse Alert Node continuously reads the HC-SR05 ultrasonic sensor.

-If an obstacle is detected within the configured limit:
+2.If an obstacle is detected within the configured limit:
 HC-SR05 Distance > Limit ↓ Logic 0 ↓ CAN Message ↓ Main Node ↓ Safety Alert OFF

 **System Flow**